June 22, 2020

 Last March 2020 according to the report of the Ministry of Agriculture and Rural Development of Vietnam, currently 37 outbreaks of avian influenza, including 32 caused by the A / H5N6 strain and five by the A / H5N1 strain have been reported in 11 cities and provinces of the country.
 At least 137,180 poultry have been slaughtered.

-Today Asia and China are one of the world’s major exporters of poultry, but its poultry industry is not wholly Chinese-owned.
-After the recession of 2008, for example, American based investment bank Goldman Sachs diversified its holdings and moved into Chinese poultry farms.
+Today Asia and, more specifically China, are among the world’s major exporters of poultry, but its poultry industry is not wholly Chinese-owned.
+After the recession of 2008, for example, American-based investment bank Goldman Sachs diversified its holdings and moved into Chinese poultry farms.
 So if China has its share of responsibility for spillover events, it isn’t alone.